benlb35/hackathon/README.md

 Along with an IMD score and ranks for each LSOA in England, the data includes columns representing the variables used in calculating the IMD score.
 These variables include health indicators, employment percentages, crime levels and average income (amongst others).

-This data can be accessed via [this API](https://coronavirus.data.gov.uk/cases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API (15)](https://coronavirus.data.gov.uk/cases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).

 ##### Area type mapping

-Several tables are available via download from the ONS to map between the different area types which occur within our other data.
+Several different area types are present within our data and sometimes it is beneficial to be able to map between them.
+In order to facilitate this, here are some links to downloads from the ONS website:

-The first maps between LSOA and UTLA (Upper Tier Local Authority).
-This data can be found [here](https://geoportal.statistics.gov.uk/datasets/9f4c270148014f20bf24abff9a7aef62_0).
+[This link](https://geoportal.statistics.gov.uk/datasets/9f4c270148014f20bf24abff9a7aef62_0) is for mapping from LSOA to UTLA (Upper Tier Local Authority)

-The second maps between LTLA (Lower Tier Local Authority) and UTLA (Upper Tier Local Authority).
-This data is available [here](https://geoportal.statistics.gov.uk/datasets/lower-tier-local-authority-to-upper-tier-local-authority-april-2019-lookup-in-england-and-wales).
+[This link](https://geoportal.statistics.gov.uk/datasets/lower-tier-local-authority-to-upper-tier-local-authority-april-2019-lookup-in-england-and-wales) is for mapping from LTLA (Lower Tier Local Authority) to UTLA

-The third maps UK post codes to LTLA, LSOA (Lower layer Super Output Area) and MSOA (Middle layer Super Output Area).You can find this data [here](https://geoportal.statistics.gov.uk/datasets/80628f9289574ba4b39a76ca7830b7e9_0).
+[This link](https://geoportal.statistics.gov.uk/datasets/postcode-to-output-area-to-lower-layer-super-output-area-to-middle-layer-super-output-area-to-local-authority-district-february-2018-lookup-in-the-uk) is for mapping between postcode, LSOA, MSOA (Middle layer Super Output Area) and LTLA

-Here below is a key of these area types in ascending order of size:
+In order to gain a better understanding of the different area types and their corresponding coding systems, here are two supplementary links:

-Postcode &rightarrow; LSOA &rightarrow; MSOA &rightarrow; LTLA &rightarrow; UTLA
+[This link](https://en.wikipedia.org/wiki/ONS_coding_system) explains the ONS coding system (LSOA/MSOA)

-There may be slight differences in the data for the name of these area types, but each has a correspnding unique area code which can be used to merge/join tables.
+[This link](https://lgiu.org/local-government-facts-and-figures-england/#:~:text=In%20some%20areas%20of%20England,a%20single%20unitary%20authority%20instead.) explains the local government structure of the UK (LTLA/UTLA (In the data unitary councils appear as both lower and upper tier))

 <details open>
 <summary><strong>Section 2 API details</strong></summary>